dagster-io/dagster/examples/experimental/manifests_tutorial/high_level_dsl/README.md

 Now that we have this class and imported it into `HighLevelDSLManifestFactory` we are good to go.
 This use can opt into this executable with `kind: bespoke_elt` in the manifest file.
 Pretty cool!

-Now that we have our manifest factory set up,
+Now that we have our manifest factory set up, we need to figure out how to load our manifests into the Python process.
+In this case we want a lightly opinionated file format layout to nudge our users to use groups.

 ## Manifest Source

-Last let's the manifest source.
+Let's build the manifest source.
 We want to control the file layout.
 In this case we want the file name to determine the default group for any artifacts in that file:

 ```python
 from pathlib import Path